Jazzee/Jazzee/docs/developers/installation.rst

   vagrant up

-and Jazzee will be availalbe at http://localhost:8080
+and Jazzee will be available at http://localhost:8080

-You will need to run some intiial setup for Jazzee to get the database initialized.
+You will need to run some initial setup for Jazzee to get the database initialized.
 Those directions are at :ref:`installation_initial-setup`.
 You should run them from the virtual machine by doing::